mat-0/uk.thechels.cod/_pages/flood-warnings.md

 Whilst there has been less rainfall overnight, the rivers are beginning to respond and the risk of flooding remains throughout Monday as river levels continue to rise due to prolonged rainfall.

 - Flood alert: Tributaries in Gloucester
-- Rising river levels overnight may lead to flooding.
-Flooding is possible on 01 December 2025 .
-Locations most affected will be low lying land and roads near rivers.
+- River levels are rising as a result of heavy rainfall.
+Heavy rain is due to continue overnight and into tomorrow, subsequently flooding may continue over the next few days.

+Flooding may affect low lying land and roads adjacent to Horsbere Brook, Wotton Brook, River Twyver, River Sud, Whaddon Brook, Daniels Brook & Dimore Brook.
+Locations that may be affected include Kemerton, Tewkesbury, Stoke Orchard, Uckington, Churchdown, Upton St Leonards, Cheltenham, Horsebere and Brookthorpe.
+The Horsbere flood storage area may be operating.

-We are monitoring rainfall and river levels .
+We are closely monitoring the situation.
+Avoid using low lying footpaths and any bridges near local watercourses.

-Take care and avoid walking, cycling or driving through flood water .
-This message will be updated by 10:00AM on 02 December 2025 or as the situation changes.
+This message will be updated by 10:00am On 2 December 2025 or as the situation changes.

 - Flood alert: Rivers in South Worcestershire
 - River levels are rising as a result of heavy rainfall.
 Heavy rain is due to continue overnight and into tomorrow, subsequently flooding may continue over the next few days.